keyboard_arrow_up

 Vortexing Liquid

-Creates a “whirlpool effect” that can cause air to be drawn into the suction of the pump.
+A "whirlpool effect" that can draw air into the suction line of the pump, causing cavitation.

 Weep Hole